Hungarian Chimney Cake Recipe (Kürtőskalács)

 How to Store

 The best thing is to eat them within a day because they get hard quickly.
 If you want to store them for a few hours, first let them cool down completely, then cover them in plastic wrap.
-This will make the crust less crispy, but it will keep them from hardening for a few hours.
+This will make the crust less crispy, but it will keep it from hardening for a few hours.

 More Hungarian Dessert Ideas